The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 However, by understanding your rights and what is available to you is a big part of breaking down this barrier.

-In short, drug & alcohol rehabs in Woking are covered by health insurance but this can depend on the help you have.
+In short, drug & alcohol rehab facilities in Woking can be covered by health insurance, but this depends on the kind of insurance you have.

-For example, employee health insurance can often cover rehabilitation, but it will involve a discussion with your employer as they will need to understand the situation at hand.
+For example, employee health insurance can often cover some elements of a rehabilitation centre, but it will involve a discussion with your employer as they will need to understand the situation at hand.

-Private health insurance can also cover substance rehabilitation, but it will depend on your provider
+Private health insurance can also cover a stay at a substance rehabilitation centre, but it will depend on your provider.

 When it comes to NHS providers, there are several services available.
 However, funding is notoriously hard to gain.

-You may find yourself waiting on long lists for even the basic services.
+You may find yourself waiting on long lists for even basic addiction service.

-There is funding available, however gaining government funding for rehabilitation can be very difficult.
+There is funding available, however, gaining government funding for addiction inpatient treatment in Woking can be very difficult.

-Keep track of your addiction, from a dual diagnosis and assessments to meetings and other appointments for health problems that may have arisen from your addiction.
+Keep track of your addiction, from a dual diagnosis and addiction assessment to meetings and other appointments for health problems that may have arisen from your addiction.

 You’ll need to be referred, but it’s important you always follow your keyworker’s recommendations during this process.

-You’ll also need to show your commitment to change over a long period of time before you’ll eventually have a full assessment for government funding for residential rehabilitation.
+You’ll also need to show your commitment to change over a long period of time before you’ll eventually have a full addiction assessment for government funding for a residential rehabilitation centre.

 This is often a long process, but through perseverance, it is achievable with patience.